 Giving the Knight Swords their own icon is appealing as they are more restricted than Swords, and the same goes for Ninja Swords versus having them indistinguishable from Knives.

-Hammers have their own assignment, yet it seems moot with the current FF5R Jobs, as the only one than can use Axes can always use Hammers. 🤷♂️ It’s great to have the icon given its own bitmask value, for future custom options though.
+Hammers have their own assignment, yet it seems moot with the current FF5R setup, as the only Job than can use Axes can also use Hammers. 🤷♂️ Yet it’s great to have the icon given its own bitmask value, both for clarity and agreement with the Item menu, and for possible future customization.

 The ASM notes say that Rings and Gloves are both given the Ring icon.
 This seems inaccurate to the current FF5R tho, as seen here: